RachaelLuo/kex/README.md

 # kex

 ## Vision
-A quick start demo of a simple and reliable multi-cluster management platform for initial projects
+Become a kubernetes web extension and provide a low-threshold entry project for k8s newcomers.

 ## Quick Start
 1. kind creates a cluster